While on a bus in Rotorua, New Zealand, the tour guide drew our attention to a one-story building with several interesting, pointed roofs.

 1. The Food.

 It is suggested to anyone receiving treatments to eat before arriving.
-However, time was against us so we decided to just eat at the Spa at their little cafe.
-Great decision!
+However, time was against us so we decided to just grab something to eat at their little cafe.

 We ordered a plate of spaghetti to share (serving sizes are HUGE in NZ) along with a Revitalize juice.
 OH.
 MY.
 GOODNESS!
 I love spaghetti but this stuff was amazing!
-I wanted the whole plate for myself!
+I wanted the whole plate for myself and even though there was no way I was going to finish it alone, I just wanted to keep trying.

 2. The Gift Shop